 As you know, we consider blessed those who have persevered.
 You have heard of Job’s perseverance and have seen what the Lord finally brought about.
 The Lord is full of compassion and mercy.
 James 5:11.

-James was writing this passage of his book to encourage patience in the face of suffering.
-Sometimes we discount suffering in our context because we are not subject to the physical abuse that Christians experience in other parts of the world.
-Nevertheless we live in a fallen world and we encounter trial and problems that we would not, if we weren’t Christians.
+James was writing this passage to encourage patience in the face of suffering.
+Sometimes we discount suffering in our context because we aren’t subject to the physical abuse that Christians experience in other parts of the world.
+Nevertheless, we live in a fallen world and we encounter trials and problems that we wouldn’t if we weren’t Christians.
 So the call to be patient is also valid for us.

-Often we are too quick to rush into a situation and try to immediately fix things, or we implore the Lord for a speedy result, without stopping to think that maybe God is doing a work that is going to take time.
+Often we’re too quick to rush into a situation and try to immediately fix things, or we implore the Lord for a speedy result, without stopping to think that maybe God is doing a work that’s going to take time.
 This was the case with Job.
-We are not told how long Job suffered, but 40 chapters seems like a long time!
+We aren’t told how long Job suffered, but 40 chapters seems like a long time!
 Yet there was a lot going on in the heavenly realm that Job was unaware of.
-The story of Job underlines the fact that we may need to wait in order to see the result that the Lord wants to bring about, which may be quite different to the outcomes we want.
+The story of Job underlines the fact that we may need to wait in order to see the result that the Lord wants to bring about, which may be quite different from the outcomes we want.

-Regardless of our difficulties, whether they are major dramas or minor inconveniences, we are blessed when we persevere.
+Regardless of our difficulties, whether they are major dramas or minor inconveniences, we’re blessed when we persevere.